 Periodontal disease often does not involve discomfort but in its most severe form, leads to bone and tooth loss.
-Early diagnosis is key to developing a treatment plan that is minimally invasive while fully restoring the function and appearance of your teeth.
-We recommend visiting Dr. Anson at our Beverly Hills office to receive expert treatment for long-term dental health.
+Early diagnosis is key to developing a periodontal treatment plan that is minimally invasive while fully restoring the function and appearance of your teeth.
+We recommend visiting Dr. David Anson at our Beverly Hills office to receive experienced treatment for long-term dental health.

 What Types of Periodontal Treatments are Available?

 Dr. Anson has evolved treatment options for a wide range of periodontal diseases that range from mild to severe.
-Relying on innovative microsurgical techniques, advanced periodontal technology, and decades of training, Beverly Hills periodontist Dr. Anson has provided his patients with exceptional care for everything from deep cleaning to bone regeneration and dental implants.
+Relying on innovative microsurgical techniques, advanced periodontal technology, and decades of training in periodontics, Beverly Hills periodontist Dr. Anson has provided his patients with exceptional care for everything from deep cleaning to bone regeneration and dental implants.